Since 2010, London Theatre Consortium has been running a groundbreaking collaborative environmental sustainability project – #LTCGreen.

 We are working in partnership with Julie’s Bicycle, a London based charity that supports the creative community to act on climate change and environmental sustainability.

-Now in its seventh year, the #LTCGreen campaign addresses global, systematic challenges to living and working sustainably using local, practical solutions.
+Now in its eighth year, the #LTCGreen campaign addresses global, systematic challenges to living and working sustainably using local, practical solutions.

 What #LTCGreen has done

 Each theatre has worked hard to embed sustainability across all its areas of work.
 Staff teams have been tooled up with practical skills and knowledge, led from the top with Artistic Directors, Executive Directors and Board members giving strong governance and support to each individual theatre.

 From taking expert-led workshops and training to peer support and running creative initiatives (with a healthy dash of competition!), with every action taken, each theatre has, quite simply, been redesigning the future.

 Each year, every theatre goes through the rigorous Creative Green certification process that uses heaps of data gathered throughout the year to identify sustainability successes and areas for improvement.
 All that data gathered across the LTC for Creative Green means we have a longitudinal study into the ‘greening’ of the theatre sector!

 We have worked hard to engage our audiences with this work and to promote discussion around the impacts of climate changes, particularly looking at how simple interventions and creative approaches can make positive change happen.
 Several LTC theatres have also worked with artists to explore these issues through the work on stage.

 - Commissioned work on climate change and environmental issues includes the Bush Theatre’s F**k the Polar Bears, the Royal Court’s Ten Billion, The Heretic, and 2071, and the Young Vic’s ‘Classics for a New Climate’ series.